 - Corrective action and notification: Required actions if lead levels exceed the standard usually include stopping use of the affected fixture(s) and providing water that meets the standard.
 Illinois, Oregon, New Hampshire, and Vermont require a remedial action plan be submitted to the state.
-Communication to parents or guardians is required by seven states if levels above the standard are found; California, Oregon and Vermont require the notification regardless of testing results.
+Communication to parents or guardians is required by seven states and Washington, DC, if levels above the standard are found; California, Oregon and Vermont require the notification regardless of testing results.
 California, Vermont, and New York City require posting of results publicly online.

 Lead in drinking water requirements for child care facilities